mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 --- abstract

-This document describes a general mechanism for networks with legacy IPv4-only clients to use DHCPv4-over-DHCPv6 (DHCP 4o6) for discovering information about network Topology.
+This document describes a general mechanism for networks with legacy IPv4-only clients to use all services provided by DHCPv6 DHCPv4-over-DHCPv6 (DHCP 4o6) like for instance discovering information about network Topology.
-To address this scenario, this document specifies an amendment to RFC7341 that allows a new 4o6 Relay Agent (4o6RA) to perform the 4o6 DHCP en- and decapsulation instead of the client.
+To address this scenario, this document specifies an amendment to RFC7341 that allows DHCP 4o6 to be integrated in any DHCPv6 Relay Agent (4o6RA) where 4o6 DHCP en- and decapsulation will be implemented even when this is not possible at the client.

 --- middle

 # Introduction {#introduction}

+In some networks it may be needed to have functionality provided by DHCPv6 such as topology discovery, but having the need to provide legacy IPv4 addresses and, at the same time, clients that for various reasons cannot be updated for implementing DHCPv4 over DHCPv6 {{RFC7341}} or any other feature.

-In some networks the configuration of a client host may depend on the Topology.
+As an example, in some networks the configuration of a client host depends on the Topology.
 However, when a new client host gets connected to the network, it may be unaware of the Topology and respectively how it has to be configured.

 In IPv6 networks, Topology discover can be realized using DHCPv6 Relay Agents {{RFC6221}}
-that insert relay agent options in DHCPv6 message exchanges in order to identify the client-facing interfaces, e.g. using the Serial Number or other hardcoded information.
+that insert relay agent options in DHCPv6 message exchanges in order to identify the client-facing interfaces, e.g. using the physical Port Number or other hardcoded information.
 Then, a reference host that is responsible for providing configuration to the client host can obtain Topology information from the DHCP server.